-Microsoft Office 365 is now live at USM for all active students as well as faculty and staff.
-Microsoft Office 365 provides a 50 GB email mailbox and OneDrive, which provides unlimited file storage with a 10 GB upload File Size limitation and a maximum of 20K individual files capacity.
+Microsoft Office 365 is available at Southern Miss for all active students, faculty and staff.
+Microsoft Office 365 provides a 50 GB email mailbox and OneDrive, which provides unlimited file storage with a 10 GB upload file size limitation and a maximum of 20K individual files capacity.

 password: CampusID password

 The naming convention for new student emails is first name.last email@example.com, with some variation for account users sharing the same name.
-You can log into Outlook and confirm your email address by clicking on the avatar in the top right corner of the screen.
+You can log into Outlook and confirm your email address by selecting the avatar in the top right corner of the screen.

 Formerly SkyDrive, is an online cloud storage service.
 It stores your work files across multiple devices with ease and security.
 It allows sharing files with colleagues as needed, and edit Office documents together in real time with Office Online.
 The OneDrive sync app allows syncing of files to your local computer.
 OneDrive provides unlimited file storage, 10 GB upload File Size limitation, & a maximum of 20K individual files capacity.